Kyushu Foodie Tour 2026

 You will stay in a mix of clean and comfortable city hotels and traditional Japanese ryokan inns.
 In the city hotels, you will be sleeping in western beds.
 In the ryokan, you will be sleeping in western beds or traditional Japanese-style futon beds on tatami mat flooring.
 If you have any difficulty sleeping on a futon, please ask us about alternatives before booking your tour.

 An onsen is a bathing pool using water from natural hot springs.
 It’s a wonderful pleasure with many health benefits.
-As nudity is required, onsen bathing is usually sex-segregated with males in one public bath and females in a different public bath.
+As nudity is required, onsen bathing is usually sex-segregated.
 If you feel uncomfortable, you can skip this activity.
 Feel free to contact us with any questions you have about onsen bathing.

 Comfortable private bus throughout the tour.